Link building for eCommerce sites is harder now than it ever has been. Why?

 People will often link to content generated by other users as it’s more natural and it doesn’t have that corporate vibe.
 This is also a great way to create stories for promotional purposes.
 For example, Apple’s forum is rich in content and contains many backlinks from Wikipedia, which is no small feat.

-Over time, a community can get you backlinks in exchange for time, patience and some effort.
+Over time, a community can get you quality links in exchange for time, patience and some effort.
 Today’s link building practices are organic, and quick, sneaky and unscrupulous tactics are no longer viable.

 You may be surprised to find that communities can be formed by offline efforts.